cshukla/Local-Repeats/README.md

 * Local repeats found in lncRNAs (LRs) are significantly enriched at TAD boundaries and there is weak evidence for their colacalization in 3D.
 * There is a sharp increase in signal for chromatin marks - H3K4Me1, H3K4Me3 and H3K27Ac concurrently only in H1-hESC.
 * There is a sharp increase in conservation scores (phyloP) across LRs compared to the neighboring regions.

+**Future things to Do (Updated - 6/24/15):**

+* Make dot plot of mouse LRs versus human LRs.
+See if there are any similarities.
+* Distribution of exonic LRs in lncRNA transcripts.
+Are there lncRNA transcripts with only exonic LRs?
+* Get expression correlation of 5,000 ranodm pairs of neighboring mRNAs and compare that distribution to correlation of LR lncRNAs with their neighbor
+* Control for expression level while computing specificity.
+* Plot ratio of H3K4Me1/H3K4Me3 across body of LRs and test potential eRNAs in various methods.

 A lot of the scripts written here are built on the following publicly available software: